paracrawl/keops/migration/MIGRATION.md

     sqlalchemy.url = driver://user:pass@host:port/dbname

-To a valid URL which point to your database.
-You can consult how to build a valid URL [here](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls).
-This works for a local deployment of KEOPS:
+Change it to a valid URL which points to your database.
+You can read about valid URLs [here](https://docs.sqlalchemy.org/en/13/core/engines.html#database-urls).
+For example, this should work for a local deployment of KEOPS:

     sqlalchemy.url = postgres+psycopg2://keopsdb:@localhost/keopsdb